kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 “Indeed,” Halite confirms.
 “Seven pairs.
 We’re on an urgent mission—to stop a… popsicle sickness.”

 Javel raises an eyebrow.
 “Popsicle sickness?
 Ah, the Frigid Woe.
 Nasty business.
 Commendable you want to stop it.”
 He studies the party.
-“Goliath, Tabaxi, Orc… you lot come in all shapes, eh?
+“Goliath, Tabaxi, Orc, Halfling… you lot come in all shapes, eh?
 Let me see what I got.”
 With a groan, he rises, his beard trailing the packed-earth floor, and disappears into the shadows of the yurt.

 They hear him muttering, coughing, and the unmistakable shuffle of gear, occasionally interrupted by a clatter and a dwarven curse.
 Halite shifts his weight, scanning the yurt’s contents.
 His thoughts drift beyond the immediate dangers of Salsvault— Eiselcross, Aeor… ancient magic, lost knowledge.
 Perhaps there are secrets here beyond just a cure.
 A seed of ambition takes root: survive this, find the cure, yes, but also learn.
-Bring back more than just stories.
+Bring back more than just stories to his people.

 Javel reappears, dragging several pairs of snowshoes.
 “Right then.
 Got yer sizes, I reckon.”
 He sorts through them.
 “Goliath… these’ll do.”
 He tosses a large pair towards Halite.
-“Orc, Tabaxi…” He pauses, holding up a pair stained dark red.
+“Orc, Tabaxi, the rest of ya.
+Oh and erm, Halfling…” He pauses, holding up a pair stained dark red.
 He glances at Scarlet.
 “Yours… uh… well, they’re red.
 Ignore that.”

 He piles the seven pairs together.
 “Normally, fifteen gold for the lot.
 But… I like yer horn, lass.
 And yer taste in literature.”
 He winks at Elara.
 “Twelve gold pieces for the lot.
 That’s like getting three pairs free, considerin’ the goliath tax.”

-“How about ten?”
+“How about ten gold?”
 Elara counters smoothly.
 “Chapter Eight was quite illuminating.
 Those pixies!
 Glitter me, that’s all I have to say.”

 Javel strokes his beard, considering.
 Elara beams hopefully.
 He shakes his head.
 “Twelve’s fair.
 But… seein’ as yer on a noble quest…” He rummages behind a pile of furs.
 “I’ll throw in these four ice hammers.”
 He produces sturdy climbing hammers.
 “Whole lot—seven pairs o’ shoes, four hammers—thirteen gold pieces.
 Final offer.
 Won’t find better in Syrinlya, guaranteed.”